 What I do when I am not tutoring

-As well as travelling widely I have been unable to refuse the variety of offers from local academic schools to return to teaching and am still working for Rugby High School, a girls' grammar school.
-I also visited schools on behalf of WJEC to ensure that Speaking and Listening criteria are being adhered to.
-I am currently waiting to become a trainer for the new A Level specifications.
+As well as travelling widely I have been unable to refuse the variety of offers from local academic schools to return to teaching and util recently was working for Rugby High School, an outstanding girls' grammar school.
+I also visited schools on behalf of WJEC to ensure that Speaking and Listening criteria were being adhered to.
+I have been an A Level examiner for many years.

 I still play cricket to a fairly high standard and have represented various institutions at five sports and captained several.

 I am also editor of an annual whisky guide though not an expert myself.

 'Peter has an infectious passion for English.
 His entertaining style of teaching brings even the most obscure poetry alive.What is truly unique about Peter is his wealth of knowledge across the literary genres and historical periods.
 He can quote Shakespeare Donne-even Chaucer- by heart.
 Our lively debates along with his sessions on essay technique have helped me achieve top marks in my essays and I look forward to his lessons every week

 Every time that I have watched you teach I have been conscious of watching a master at work.